Annual Conference 2025

 As for conference content, we are delighted that Judge Kimberly Prost (Judge of the International Criminal Court and Canadian Jurist) will give the conference keynote address.
 The ICC is increasingly in the news and, so we are very lucky to have secured the input of not one, but two, ICC judges during our conference.

-The opening address will be followed by a Bar Leaders Panel with Bar leaders including Kirsty Brimelow KC, Vice Chair of The Bar Council of England and Wales, Robert Němec, President of The Czech Bar, Seán Guerin SC, Chair of The Bar of Ireland, Sanne Van Oers, President of The Netherlands Bar and Stéphanie Encinas, Member of the Board, Paris Bar.
+The opening address will be followed by a Bar Leaders Panel with Bar leaders including Kirsty Brimelow KC, Vice Chair of The Bar Council of England and Wales, Robert Němec, President of The Czech Bar, Séamus Clarke SC, BCL Vice-Chair of the Council of the Bar of Ireland, Sanne Van Oers, President of The Netherlands Bar and Stéphanie Encinas, Member of the Board, Paris Bar.
 This will be a lively session as per the conference theme “Lawyering in a Phase of Upheaval”.

 The panel sessions mirror how our legal work runs in parallel with current events.
 Participants confirmed so far include:

 International Criminal Law: In light of unwarranted US Sanctions on the ICC, what scope for national courts and other mechanisms to step up in the fight against impunity for atrocity crimes?
-Ward Ferdinandusse, the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou, Executive Director of Yazda – a Yazidi-focussed global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq, Martin Hackett, Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers, and Luke Vidal, Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria/ISIS criminal case.
+Ward Ferdinandusse, the Deputy Specialist Prosecutor of the Kosovo Specialist Chambers, Natia Navrouzou, Executive Director of Yazda – a Yazidi-focussed global NGO addressing justice and accountability in relation to the ISIS genocide against the Yazidi community in Iraq, and Martin Hackett, Counter-terrorism Expert, UN Office of Counterterrorism, UNOCT, International Counsel with the EU Project Pravo-Justice & Axiom International Ltd, UK barrister Lincoln House Chambers; Luke Vidal Partner at SLV Partners & Askolds, Paris Bar Advocate in the Lafarge Syria / ISIS criminal case.
 The panel to be moderated by James Onalaja, Barrister 187 Chambers.

 Family: A session on The Hague Convention and international child abduction.
 Speakers include Michael Gration KC, barrister, 4PB, Amy Rowe, Partner, Hunters and Karen O’Leary, Senior Partner, Head of Family & Child Law, Caldwell & Robinson.